Marta Permuy: The Permuy Gallery

-Once the gallery had opened, Marta became its general manager and oversaw its operations, organized its events, and curated its exhibitions.
+Once the gallery had opened, Marta became its manager and oversaw its operations, organized its events, and curated its exhibitions.
 As such, the gallery became closely associated with her and she developed long-running relationships with its affiliated artists and collectors.
 Though run as a standard fine art gallery, Permuy Gallery also became noticed for its departures from the standards of American fine art galleries.
-While it featured traditional white walls, it also infused a number of unconventional influences such as tropical indoor plants and thick window drapes.
+While it featured traditional white walls, it also infused a number of unconventional influences such as tropical indoor plants and thick residential window drapes.
 Permuy Gallery was also structured in weekly rather than monthly exhibition rotations to allow for continual change in the artworks as well as for more artists to be featured.

-The main events associated with Permuy Gallery were its Friday Gallery Nights (known informally in Spanish as “los viernes”).
+The main events associated with Permuy Gallery were its Friday Gallery Nights (referred to in Spanish as “los viernes”).
 These entailed wine-and-cheese exhibition openings to unveil the coming week's exhibition setup.
 In the evenings these would evolve into the Permuys’ art salon gatherings that would gather leaders and noted figures from the broader South Florida community to discuss art, literature, spirituality, politics, and other subjects in a setting that facilitated networking and well as intellectual stimulation.
 This was a significant way for many artists to meet future collectors and become known by other segments of the community that were largely uninvolved with the arts.
 It was also an important cultural meeting point within the Cuban exile community in Miami and the surrounding cities.
 Another aspect of the gallery's culture was the creation of original art directly linked to the site itself.
 These include an artwork created by Jorge that would serve as the gallery's "Closed" sign as well as an Expressionist portrait of Marta Permuy painted by Gomez Franca at the gallery.

 In its approximately five-year span, Permuy Gallery featured many prominent as well as emerging Cuban and Latin American artists in individual and group exhibitions.
 Featured artists included the trio of Lourdes Gomez Franca, Miguel (“Mickey”) Jorge, Dionisio (“Dennis”) Perkins as well as Juan González, Rafael Consuegra, Emilio Falero, Margarita Cano, and Gabriel Sorzano.
 Another important group of artists that frequently exhibited in the gallery and participated in its Fridays was the Grupo GALA (GALA Group), the first formal professional organization of exhibiting Latin artists in South Florida.
 GALA, an acronym for Grupo de Artistas Latino Americanos (Group of Latin American Artists) was made up of the six artists Baruj Salinas, Enrique Riverón, Rosana McAllister, José Mijares, Rafael Soriano, and Osvaldo Gutierrez, most of whom were already well-established in Cuba.
 McAllister was the only woman as well as the only non-Cuban of the group, being from Argentina and of Irish ancestry.
 She would become another long-term associate of Marta Permuy who Permuy would frequently represent outside the gallery.